rollerozxa/voxelmanip.se/_posts/2024-12-10-cross-compiling-for-windows-using-llvm-mingw.md

 ## Downloading it
 The toolchain is reproducibly built using a bunch of scripts in the repository that are run in Github Actions.
 Prebuilt toolchains are available on the [GitHub releases page](https://github.com/mstorsjo/llvm-mingw/releases).

 The `.zip` artifacts are native toolchains that run on Windows, while the `.tar.xz` artifacts are cross-compilation toolchains that run on Linux (as well as one for macOS).
-The architecture names refer to the architecture that the toolchain itself can run on, not the builds it can produce &ndash; all of the toolchain downloads can compile for all four architectures.
+The architecture names refer to the architecture that the toolchain itself can run on, not the builds it can produce &mdash; all of the toolchain downloads can compile for all four architectures.

 There are also two different variants of downloads, UCRT and MSVCRT, referring to the C runtime that the toolchain is built to run compiled programs against.
 MSVCRT is a C runtime that has been found in Windows ever since Windows 98.
 [It is old and crusty](https://www.msys2.org/docs/environments/#msvcrt-vs-ucrt).
 UCRT is much newer, being introduced with Windows 10 and [has also been made available all the way back to Windows Vista](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c) through Windows Update.